-GREAT God, with wonder and with praise On all thy works I look:

-But still thy wisdom, pow'r, and grace, Shine brightest in thy book.
+GREAT GOD! with wonder and with On all thy works I look; [praise But still thy wisdom, power, and grace, Shine brightest in thy Book.

-The stars that in their courses roll,

-Have much instruction giv'n;
+The stars that in their courses roll, Have much instruction given;

-But thy good word informs my soul

-How I may climb to heav'n.
+But thy good Word informs my soul How I may climb to heaven.

-The fields provide me food, and show

-The goodness of the Lord;

-But fruits of life and glory grow
+The fields provide me food, and shew The goodness of the Lord ; But fruits of life and glory grow

-In thy most holy word.
+In thy most holy Word.

-Here are my choicest treasures hid, Here my best comfort lies; Here my desires are satisfy'd, And hence my hopes arise.
+Here are my choicest treasures hid,

+Here my best comfort lies ; Here my desires are satisfied, And hence my hones price

+And hence my hopes arise.

-Lord, make me understand thy law, Show what my faults have been!
-And from thy gospel let me draw Pardon for all my sin.
+Lord, make me understand thy Law, Shew what my faults have been; And from thy Gospel let me draw Pardon for all my sin.

-Here would I learn how Christ has dy'd To save my soul from hell: Not all the books on earth beside Such heavenly wonders tell.
+Here would I learn how Christ has died To save my soul from hell : Not all the books on earth beside, Such heavenly wonders tell.

-Then let me love my bible more,

-And take a fresh delight

-By day to read these wonders o'er,

-And meditate by night.
+Then let me love my Bible more, And take a fresh delight By day to read thy wonders o'er, And meditate by night.